SejongUni-Lecture/MultimediaProgramming/README.md

 # Multimedia programming

 This repository is for **Multimedia programming** lecture related material and assignments
-I've not uploaded lecture materials due to copyright issues.
+I've decided to not open Lecture notes, personal paper works and notes to public

 ---
 ## Summary